Do you think you may have sleep apnea?

 Typical problems include improperly fastened or adhered equipment that is causing the device to not accurately track what it needs to measure.
 Another commonly seen issue is a low battery.
 Most devices are powered by either a AA or AAA battery.
 Your test provider will normally have a brand new one in your device, but in the rarity they did not or you simply got a bad battery, you may have also received back-up batteries.
 If you can’t easily resolve the problem with the included troubleshooting instructions, contact your test provider and avoid trying to repair other problems yourself as you may permanently damage the device.

 After everything is set up properly and in working order, you can go to sleep as you would in the position that is most comfortable.
 If you need to use the restroom in the middle of the night, simply go as you normally would.
 You won’t need to turn off or remove the device from your body—the device will sense a pause in sleep activity and either exclude that data from the final report or your health provider will know how to interpret the data accordingly.

 Step Four: The Next Morning

-Most sleep study results will be reviewed and analyzed in a timely manner.
+Most sleep study results will be reviewed and analyzed in a matter of days.

-Read the guidelines that the American Academy of Sleep Medicine (AASM) recommends to diagnosis Sleep Apnea at home.
-When you receive your Sleep Apnea results make sure you ask your doctor any questions you may have.
-Getting answers to these questions will be the basis of a successful transition into Sleep Apnea CPAP therapy.
+Read the guidelines that the American Academy of Sleep Medicine (AASM) recommends to diagnose sleep apnea using an at-home sleep study.
+When you receive your sleep apnea results, make sure you ask your doctor any questions you may have.
+Getting answers to these questions will be the basis of a successful transition into sleep apnea therapy.